valentinvl1/scraper_website/API_README.md

 The Dockerfile handles:
 - Installing Python 3.13
+- Installing Playwright Chromium browser with all dependencies
-- Installing Chromium and ChromeDriver for Selenium
+- Installing Chromium and ChromeDriver for Selenium (as fallback)
 - Installing uv and all dependencies
 - Starting the API server on $PORT